borntofrappe/svelte-tutorial/README.md

 ## [Strongman](https://svelte.dev/repl/c234f8c4626440179c710f0c65cabfca)

-A silly button allowing to raise a mallet and strike the puck of a carnival machine.
-Using SVG syntax, svelte reactivity and built-in motion functions.
+A silly button allowing to raise a mallet and strike the puck of a carnival machine, all the while illustrating Svelte reactivity and built-in motion functions.

-**Tags**: reactivity, motion, spring, subscribe, tweened

 ## [Sport Bracket](https://svelte.dev/repl/4941cafa6eee409d947716816190222f)